intel/dffml/docs/plugins/dffml_model.rst

 **Args**

-- SENTENCE_ID: Feature
+- sid: Feature

-  - Unique Id to identify words of each sentence
+  - Unique Id to identify words of each sentence (Sentence ID)

-- WORDS: Feature
+- words: Feature

   - Tokens to train NER model